shba007/biosense-web/README.md

 Our system combines the internet of things (IoT) which senses the environment to detect the health of plants, all whilst identifying any diseases it may carry.
 We are using PostgreSQL IoT which monitors luminosity, temperature, humidity and soil temperature.
 Once a disease is identified, the system gives personalised recommendations for better health and growth.

-## Purpose 🤔
----
-Biosense is designed to be an IoT system for indoor plant care, monitoring health and offering personalized recommendations for growth and disease detection.

 ## How we Built it 🏠

 Framework: Next.js, Tailwind